#Corpseflower In Tucson Blooms For The First Time In 10 Years

 The Tucson Corpse Flower Has Been Named ‘Rosie’

-The staff at the Tucson Botanical Gardens calls the corpse flower which is about to bloom “Rosie,” says ABC 15.
+The staff at the Tucson Botanical Gardens calls the corpse flower that is about to bloom “Rosie,” says ABC 15.
 After Rosie blooms, the corpse flower plant will produce a small reddish fruit which takes six months to ripen.
 After the fruit of the corpse flower ripens, the Tucson Botanical Gardens will remove the seeds and attempt to grow other corpse flowers.
 The botanical garden will also likely share the seeds with other botanical gardens across the country.